gooostaw/Marlin/docs/Bresenham.md

-On the Bresenham algorithm as implemented by WRCNC:
+On the Bresenham algorithm as implemented by mvCNC:
 (Taken from (https://www.cs.helsinki.fi/group/goa/mallinnus/lines/bresenh.html)

 The basic Bresenham algorithm: